|Anthony Lopes and Guerreiro won the Euro 2016 after beating France in Paris|

 Born in France as Armando Gonçalves Teixeira, he received the moniker Petit because of his small frame, and also because he was born in France.
 He made his name with Boavista FC before joining

 Benfica in 2002.
 He also played for Koln.
 Capped 58 times.
-He was also a member of the national team that reached the final at UEFA Euro 2004, hosted by Portugal.
-He went to the WC in 2006 and Euro 2008.
+He was also a member of the national team that reached the final at Euro 2004, hosted by Portugal.
+He went to the World Cup in 2006 and Euro 2008.

-Linderoth played mainly in Denmark, but he also had spells in England and Turkey.
-Linderoth was a midfield dynamo on the Swedish national team where he also was assistant captain.
-Tobias played for Sweden in the Euro 2004 and Euro 2008, as well as in the 2002 and 2006 FIFA World Cup tournaments.
+Tobias Linderoth played mainly in Denmark, but he also had spells in England and Turkey.
+Linderoth was a midfield dynamo on the Swedish national team, where he also served as the vice-captain.
+Tobias played for Sweden in the European Championship of both 2004 and 2008, as well as in the 2002 and 2006 World Cup tournaments.

 AM/CM: Dušan Maravić (Yugoslavia)